learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 ### Assignment

-In the previous section, the `wrapGift()` function allowed us to take any array of gifts and loop over them, logging our own message.
+In the previous section, the `wrapGifts()` function allowed us to take any array of gifts and loop over them, logging our own message.
 Let's practice that with a slightly different idea.
 To complement our gift wrapping function, your task is to create a thank you card creator.